Seven Sisters (colleges)

-The Seven Sisters are a group of seven highly selective liberal arts colleges in the Northeastern United States that are historically women's colleges: Barnard College, Bryn Mawr College, Mount Holyoke College, Smith College, and Wellesley College are still women's colleges.
-Vassar College is currently a coeducational college and Radcliffe College was absorbed in 1999 by Harvard College.
+The Seven Sisters are a group of seven private liberal arts colleges in the Northeastern United States that are historically women's institutions of higher education.
+Of the seven, Barnard College, Bryn Mawr College, Mount Holyoke College, Smith College, and Wellesley College are still women's colleges.
+Vassar College became coeducational in 1969 and Radcliffe College's undergraduate functions were absorbed by Harvard College in 1999, continuing on as the Harvard Radcliffe Institute.

-These colleges were created to provide women with the educational equivalent to the (traditionally male) Ivy League colleges.
+The name Seven Sisters is a reference to the Greek myth of the Pleiades, goddesses immortalized as stars in the sky: Maia, Electra, Taygete, Alcyone, Celaeno, Sterope, and Merope.

-The name Seven Sisters is a reference to the Greek myth of The Pleiades, the seven daughters of the Titan Atlas and the sea-nymph Pleione: Maia, Electra, Taygete, Alcyone, Celaeno, Sterope, and Merope.
+These colleges were created in the 19th century to provide women with the educational equivalent to the historically all-male Ivy League colleges.
+(Cornell, one of the eight Ivy League schools, has been open to accepting women since its founding, and admitted Jennie Spencer in 1870.)